michaellor/celebrity/README.md

 # Voters Registration Form
 ### By Polina Nenchev and Michael Lor, January 13th, 2016
 #### Description
-This is a site that displays voter information based on age input.
+This is a site that takes user inputs and displays a celebrity fit for a date.

 #### Technologies Used:
 * Atom